JazzerThighs/geckodoodad/geckoCodeWikiPage.md

-$Load Any Stage over Another SSS Icon in Vs. Mode (1.02) [Achilles]

-28480686 FF0000XX #Replace_with_Hexidecimal_Stage_ID_for_Stage_on_the_Stage_Select_Screen
-00480687 00000YYY #Replace_with_Hexidecimal_Stage_ID_for_Desired_Stage_to_Load
+$Load Any Stage over Another SSS Icon in Vs. Mode (1.02) [Achilles] 28480686 FF0000XX #Replace_with_Hexidecimal_Stage_ID_for_Stage_on_the_Stage_Select_Screen 00480687 00000YYY #Replace_with_Hexidecimal_Stage_ID_for_Desired_Stage_to_Load
 E2000001 00000000

-$Load Any Stage over Another SSS Icon in Vs. Mode (1.01) [Achilles] *Stage ID List from [https://docs.google.com/spreadsheets/d/1JX2w-r2fuvWuNgGb6D3Cs4wHQKLFegZe2jhbBuIhCG8/edit#gid=20 This Google Sheet]
+$Load Any Stage over Another SSS Icon in Vs. Mode (1.01) [Achilles] 2847F9A6 FF0000XX #Replace_with_Hexidecimal_Stage_ID_for_Stage_on_the_Stage_Select_Screen 0047F9A7 00000YYY
-0416E7F4 386000XX #Replace XX with the desired Stage ID to load that stage in any mode 2847F9A6 FF0000XX #Replace_with_Hexidecimal_Stage_ID_for_Stage_on_the_Stage_Select_Screen 0047F9A7 00000YYY
 E2000001 00000000

-$Load Any Stage over Another SSS Icon in Vs. Mode (1.00) [Achilles] *Stage ID List from [https://docs.google.com/spreadsheets/d/1JX2w-r2fuvWuNgGb6D3Cs4wHQKLFegZe2jhbBuIhCG8/edit#gid=20 This Google Sheet]
+$Load Any Stage over Another SSS Icon in Vs. Mode (1.00) [Achilles] 2847E6BE FF0000XX #Replace_with_Hexidecimal_Stage_ID_for_Stage_on_the_Stage_Select_Screen 0047E6BF 00000YYY #Replace_with_Hexidecimal_Stage_ID_for_Desired_Stage_to_Load
-0416E7F4 386000XX #Replace XX with the desired Stage ID to load that stage in any mode 2847E6BE FF0000XX #Replace_with_Hexidecimal_Stage_ID_for_Stage_on_the_Stage_Select_Screen 0047E6BF 00000YYY #Replace_with_Hexidecimal_Stage_ID_for_Desired_Stage_to_Load
 E2000001 00000000

-$Load Any Stage over Another SSS Icon in Vs. Mode (PAL) [Achilles] *Stage ID List from [https://docs.google.com/spreadsheets/d/1JX2w-r2fuvWuNgGb6D3Cs4wHQKLFegZe2jhbBuIhCG8/edit#gid=20 This Google Sheet]
+$Load Any Stage over Another SSS Icon in Vs. Mode (PAL) [Achilles] 2847148E FF0000XX #Replace_with_Hexidecimal_Stage_ID_for_Stage_on_the_Stage_Select_Screen 0047148F 00000YYY #Replace_with_Hexidecimal_Stage_ID_for_Desired_Stage_to_Load
-0416E7F4 386000XX #Replace XX with the desired Stage ID to load that stage in any mode 2847148E FF0000XX #Replace_with_Hexidecimal_Stage_ID_for_Stage_on_the_Stage_Select_Screen 0047148F 00000YYY #Replace_with_Hexidecimal_Stage_ID_for_Desired_Stage_to_Load
 E2000001 00000000